vincentxiachao/registration-wizard/README.md

 ## Project Overview

-This project is a homework assignment for Payoneer, implementing relevant business features.
+This project is a homework assignment for Payoneer, implementing registration process.
+The project is built using React, TypeScript, Redux Toolkit, and JSON Server for data management.
+The project also includes unit tests using Jest and React Testing Library.

 ## Environment Setup